2021/22 Full-time Undergraduate course

 Design Practice introduces students to the importance of visual and physical representation and how they are applied in Product Design professional practice.
 From the iterative development process through to communication of finished Designs.
 Students will explore systems of drawing including freehand and measured perspective, orthographic projection and physical soft modelling in a range of media.
 Iterative Sketching alternating between 2D and 3D, drawing and modelling, is explored as a key part of the creative process and students are introduced to a range of techniques with the aim of demonstrating creative and appropriate ways of generating and communicating ideas within a creative design environment.

-Design Fundamentals provides an introduction to the methods of exploring and conceptualising user-centred Product Design and Development.
+Design Fundamentals provides an introduction to the methods of exploring and conceptualising user-centered Product Design and Development.
 Students will develop and demonstrate creative thinking demanded by a variety of design projects.
 Within the design process students will explore a wide range of ideas towards a final solution across multiple projects, with emphasis on process as well as outcome.
-Students will have the experience of working in different scales using different thinking processes and materials.
+Students will have the experience of working in different scales using different thinking processes and a variety of materials and studio based techniques.

 This module introduces major issues and concerns within design research to broaden the student's understanding, knowledge and critical observation of design.
 Students are encouraged to think about design within a wider theoretical, historical and social context to enable them to evaluate and respond to discourses, past, present and future.
 There is a strong emphasis in establishing the rigors of reading, writing and research required at this level to develop the student's ability to support, defend and express their ideas.

-Design Processes introduces students to the concept of a formalised design processes.
-It explores the tools and methodologies employed within those processes introducing creative strategies for idea generation and problem solving against a contextual background of key issues and drivers that inform contemporary design practice within the fields of Product Design, Industrial Design, and the Designer Maker, through the context of User Empathy and End-User Innovations.
+Design Processes introduces students to the concept of a formalised design and making processes.
+It explores the tools, techniques and methodologies employed within those processes introducing creative strategies for idea generation and problem solving against a contextual background of key issues and drivers that inform contemporary design practice within the fields of Product Design, Industrial Design, and the Designer Maker, through the context of User Empathy and End-User Innovations.

 Design Communication provides an introduction to the concepts and methodologies of visual communication, graphic design, 3D CAD, CAM, information design and presentation techniques.
 Through studio-based practice students are taught effective communication of ideas using appropriate presentation techniques and output media.